-- 4.6.14 A business should consider the following question: 'Are our clients established in countries that are known to be used by money launderers or terrorist financiers?' - 4.6.15 Geographic risk is the increased level of risk that a country poses in respect of MLTF. - 4.6.16 When determining geographic risk, factors to consider may include the perceived level of corruption, criminal activity and the effectiveness of MLTF controls within the country. - 4.6.17 Businesses should make use of publicly available information when assessing the levels of MLTF of a particular country, e.g. information published by civil society organisations such as Transparency International and public assessments of the MLTF framework of individual countries (such as FATF mutual evaluations).
-Businesses should refer to the list of high-risk third countries as per the MLTF (Amendment) (No. 2) (High-Risk Countries) Regulations 2021 and the HM Treasury Advisory Notice 'MLTF controls in higherrisk jurisdictions'. - 4.6.18 Although some countries may carry a higher level of MLTF risk, those businesses that have extensive experience within a given country may reach a geographical risk classification that differs to those that only have a limited exposure.
+- 4.6.14 A business should consider the following question: 'Are our clients established in countries that are known to be used by money launderers or terrorist financiers or proliferation financiers?' - 4.6.15 Geographic risk is the increased level of risk that a country poses in respect of MLTPF. - 4.6.16 When determining geographic risk, factors to consider may include the perceived level of corruption, criminal activity and the effectiveness of MLTPF controls within the country. - 4.6.17 Businesses should make use of publicly available information when assessing the levels of MLTPF of a particular country, e.g. information published by civil society organisations such as Transparency International and public assessments of the MLTPF framework of individual countries (such as FATF mutual evaluations).
+Businesses should refer to the list of high-risk third countries as per the MLTPF (Amendment) (No. 2) (High-Risk Countries)

+Regulations 2021 and the HM Treasury Advisory Notice 'MLTPF controls in higher-risk jurisdictions'. - 4.6.18 Although some countries may carry a higher level of MLTPF risk, those businesses that have extensive experience within a given country may reach a geographical risk classification that differs to those that only have a limited exposure.